fostiropoulos/ablator/docs/source/index.rst

                                     </div>

                                     <p>
-                                       This section is the API reference of Ablator.
-Please refer to this section for detailed usages of Ablator modules and functions.
+                                       This section is the API reference of ABLATOR.
+Please refer to this section for detailed usages of ABLATOR modules and functions.
                                     </p>
                               </div>
                               <div class="contents-card" onclick="navToPath(`/notebooks/GettingStarted-more-demos.html`);">